Everything Bagel Sourdough Bread

 Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
 Your starter should have been fed before beginning and have at least doubled in size.

-Salt: I use hand-ground grey sea salt, but any quality salt will do.
+Salt: I used grey sea salt, but any quality salt will do.
 The salt in this sourdough recipe is responsible for adding taste and enhancing the aromas and flavor present in the dough itself.
 Salt also helps to tighten the gluten structure and strengthen the dough – making it easier to create and hold air bubbles.

 How To Make Everything Bagel Sourdough Bread: